-- WRITING ― I’ve aimed for the goal of introducing these concepts memorably (via the mouse saga, animal icons/analogies, etc).
+- WRITING ― I’ve tried to aim for the goal of introducing these concepts memorably via stories & analogies.

-- RHETORIC ― I’ve crafted my language to maximize my intended effect of persuasion (to convince you these strategies are valuable).
+- RHETORIC ― I’ve tried to maximize my intended effect of convincing you these strategies are valuable.

-- ACTION ― I’ve tried to create change by motivating you to try these concepts for yourself (with nudges like this).
+- ACTION ― I’ve tried to motivate you to change the way you write and try these concepts for yourself.

-- ENGAGEMENT ― I’ve exerted lots of effort into inventing, researching, drafting, revising, etc (until every sentence works).
+- ENGAGEMENT ― I’ve tried to exert lots of effort into inventing, researching, drafting, & revising until every sentence works.

-- CONTINGENCY ― I’ve adapted to the demands of an online textbook + the needs of you, my reader (using essay format, hyperlinks, headings, stories, etc).
+- CONTINGENCY ― I’ve tried to adapt to the demands of an online textbook with essay format, hyperlinks, headings, etc.